Sattvic diet: Dairy

-Milk must be obtained from an animal that has a spacious outdoor environment, an abundance of pasture to feed on, water to drink, is treated with love and care, and is not pregnant.
-The milk may only be collected once the mother's calf has its share.
 Dairy products like yogurt and cheese (paneer) must be made that day, from milk obtained that day.
 Butter must be fresh daily as well, and raw; but ghee (clarified butter) can be aged forever, and is great for cooking.
 Freshness is key with dairy.
 Milk should be freshly milked from a cow.
 Milk that is not consumed fresh can be refrigerated for one to two days in its raw state, but must be brought to a boil before drinking, and drunk while still hot/warm.

 Vegetables

 Most mild vegetables are considered sattvic.
-Pungent vegetables like hot peppers (rajasic), leek, garlic and onion (which are tamasic) are excluded, including mushrooms, as all fungi are also considered tamasic.
+Pungent vegetables leek, garlic and onion (tamasic) are excluded, including mushrooms, as all fungi are also considered tamasic.
 Some consider tomatoes, peppers, and aubergines as sattvic, but most consider the Allium family (garlic, onion, leeks, shallots), as well as fungus (yeasts, molds, and mushrooms) as not sattvic.
-Sweet potatoes and rice are considered highly sattvic.
-The classification of whether something is sattvic or not is defined largely by the different schools of thought, and – even then – individually, depending on the understanding and needs of practitioners.
-Sometimes the given nature of certain foods can be neutralised by careful preparation.
-A practice is to drink freshly made vegetable juices for their prana, live enzymes, and easy absorption.

 Whole grains

 Whole grains provide nourishment.
 Some include organic rice, whole wheat, spelt, oatmeal and barley.
 Sometimes the grains are lightly roasted before cooking to remove some of their heavy quality.
 Yeasted breads are not recommended, unless toasted.
 Wheat and other grains can be sprouted before cooking as well.
-Some preparations are khichdi (brown or white basmati rice cooked with whole or split mung beans, ghee and mild spices), kheer (rice cooked with milk and sweetened), chapatis (non-leavened whole wheat flat bread), porridge (sometimes made very watery and cooked with herbs), and bread (sprouted grain bread).
-Sometimes yogis will fast from grains during special practices.

 Legumes

 Mung beans, lentils, yellow split peas, chickpeas, aduki beans, common beans and bean sprouts are considered sattvic if well prepared.
 In general, the smaller the bean, the easier to digest.
-Preparations include splitting, peeling, grinding, soaking, sprouting, cooking and spicing.
-Legumes combined with whole grains can offer a complete protein source.
-Some yogis consider the mung bean to be the only sattvic legume.
-Convalescent food in ayurvedic diet includes yusha soups made with lentils.